 There are three aspects that you need to focus on –

-This is an important aspect as it helps you choose the right kind of investments (in general) or stocks (in particular).
+This is an important aspect as it helps you choose the right kind of stocks (in general).
 Try to gauge which risk bucket you identify with:

 While stocks tend to generate good returns over a period of 7-10 years, based on your investment horizon, you can choose stocks that tend to offer reasonable returns.